SpiritBreaker226/rainforest/README.md

-## Rainforest
+# Rainforest
+## Bitmaker: Week 3, 4

-This is a project from Bitmaker Labs, where it is a clone of Amazon, the famous e-commerce application.
-Its basically allowing users to create their won projects and allow other users to review them.
+In the Friday and contiuning on Monday til Tuesday assignment, we created a clone of Amazon, the famous e-commerce application.
+Its basically allowing users to create their own items and allow other users to review them.